 Every person is a literal child of God and loved by God.
 Every person is of value.
 We are scripturally mandated to love, and to be kind towards, every individual.
 I have yet to find any exemptions to this godly commandment.
 This is because God loves all of his children…

 I’ve been contemplating the question, “Is mankind inherently good?” off and on for several years.
 I’ve spent many hours studying spiritual philosophers, scholars, and holy scripture.
-It is normal for the Christmas season to prompt spiritual and eternal thoughts, and this Christmas has been no different for me.
-Thanks to these contemplations prompted by the season, and thanks to an event that I will not share publicly, I now have an answer to that question with which I’ve been wrestling.
+Thanks to these studies and contemplations prompted by the Spirit, and thanks to an event that I will not share publicly, I now have an answer to that question with which I’ve been wrestling.

 Before you read on, please know that if you fail to read all my words in this post, you may make false assumptions about me and my conclusions.
 And for some, if you fail to read all my written thoughts, you may become discouraged.
 I do not want this.
 Please read my points, and I encourage you to study holy scripture as I have, as they are the word of God and have led me to my conclusions of hope, comfort, rest, and joy.